luke101308/NC-news-backend/README.md

 Tests confirm that all routes function properly, as well as testing error-handling middleware for client-side errors.

+If you wish to look at a model for how it should work within a browser, check out https://northcoders-news-production.herokuapp.com/

 ## Built With

 Mongodb